dribnet/purvs/README.md

 are being displayed.

 Overall I think I was fairly faithful to my original intent and I am quite happy with how it turned out.
+Use this resource to help: https://www.pharmabraille.com/pharmaceutical-braille/the-braille-alphabet/